 In my own bizarre brain, I feel like chocolate gravy is seen as kid food, but I assure you one taste of this stuff and you’ll realize this deliciousness shouldn’t be relegated to only the little folks.
 It’s a delicious treat the whole family will love for breakfast or dessert!
-It’s a simple but delicious sauce that will turn any ordinary meal into something extraordinary!
+Here are a few of my favorite ways to serve chocolate gravy:

 - 1/3 cup unsweetened cocoa powder

 - 3 tablespoons all-purpose flour

 - In a medium saucepan, whisk together the cocoa powder, flour, sugar, and salt.
 Pour in the milk and whisk until all the lumps are gone.

 - Place the pan over medium heat and cook 5 to 7 minutes, stirring constantly, until the gravy just begins to boil and then thickens.